-Recommended but t not required additional courses: Credits ENG 365 T eaching Writing in the Middle & Secondary School 3 PHS 230 P hysical Science for Elementary Teachers 3 EDU 330 S cience Methods in Early Childhood and Elementary School 3 EDU 331 h nstructional Media and Technology 2
+- ENG 365 Teaching Writing in the Middle & Secondary School - PHS 230 Physical Science for Elementary Teachers - EDU 330 Science Methods in Early Childhood and Elementary School - EDU 331 Instructional Media and Technology

 The Professional Semester

 Secondary Student Teaching III (EDU 409) is to be taken during the senior year.
 Seminar in Secondary Education and Human Relations (EDU 404) and Psychology and Education of the Exceptional Student (EDU 315) are to be taken concurrently with Secondary Student Teaching III.
 This semester is designated as a professional education semester.